Manchester Cheetham (UK Parliament constituency)

 Manchester Cheetham was a parliamentary constituency in the city of Manchester.
 It returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first past the post system.

 The constituency was created for the 1950 general election and abolished for the February 1974 general election.

 Boundaries

 1950–1955: The County Borough of Manchester wards of Cheetham, Collegiate Church, Collyhurst, Harpurhey, and St Michael's.

-1955–1974: The County Borough of Manchester wards of Cheetham, Collegiate Church, Harpurhey, High Oldham, and Miles Platting.
+1955–1974: The County Borough of Manchester wards of Cheetham, Collegiate Church, Harpurhey, Hugh Oldham, and Miles Platting.

 Members of Parliament

 Politics and history of the constituency

 Founded in 1950 the constituency consistently returned Labour Party MPs to the House of Commons in every election until it was dissolved in boundary changes in 1974.
 The constituency was represented by Harold Lever for its entire 24-year existence, he received between 58% and 70% of the vote.
 After 1974 the constituency was replaced by Manchester Central.